lunfardo314/proxima/tests/nodes/README.md

 list of chains controlled by addressED25519(0xaa401c8c6a9deacf479ab2209c07c01a27bd1eeecf0d7eaa4180b8049c6190d0)
    $/991b27b0a369ce03fad15be411e730740dae563055ca357531f6d62588f414b6 with balance 199_999_999_000_000 on [2243|93]e3e70b..[0]
 ```
-The `991b27b0a369ce03fad15be411e730740dae563055ca357531f6d62588f414b6` is _chain ID_ of the new chain.
-Copy it and put
+The `991b27b0a369ce03fad15be411e730740dae563055ca357531f6d62588f414b6` is the _chain ID_ of the new chain.
-into the `sequencers.seq1.sequencer_id` key in the `proxima.yaml`.
-Enable the sequencer by putting `true` into
+Let's copy it and put into the `sequencers.seq1.sequencer_id` key in the `myHome/1/proxima.yaml`.
-`sequencers.seq1.enable`.
+Enable the sequencer by putting `true` into `sequencers.seq1.enable`.

 Then restart node with `CTRL-C` and command `proxima` again.
-After some 10 sec you will see sequencer `seq1` starting on the node `1`.
-The two nodes will be exchanging sequencer transactions,
+After some 10 sec you will see sequencer `seq1` starting on the node `myHome/1`.
+The two nodes will be exchanging sequencer transactions.
 You will see both of them on logs of both nodes. (if not, restart it again).

-Now we can repeat the procedure above for nodes `2`, `3` and `4`.
-The result will be 5 nodes and sequencers running the consensus.
+Now we can repeat the procedure above for nodes `myHome/2`, `myHome/3` and `myHome/4`.

-All 5 sequencers `boot`, `seq1`, `seq2`, `seq3`, `seq4` will be exchanging transactions and thus coming to the consensus on one single
+The result will be 5 nodes with sequencers on them running the consensus.

-chain.
+All 5 sequencers `boot`, `seq1`, `seq2`, `seq3`, `seq4` will be exchanging transactions.

 If some of them does not appear, stopping and starting node again usually helps.
-Remember: this is a prototype (very, very early alpha)
+Remember: this is a prototype (a very, very early alpha)
 version of the node!!!

 ## Starting spammer
-To start transaction spammer on node `0` run command `proxi node spam` in the directory `0`.
+To start transaction spammer on node `myHome/0` run command `proxi node spam` in the directory `myHome/0`.
-It will start sending bundles of transactions to the address which is configured in the `spammer` section of the `proxi.yaml`.
+It will start sending bundles of transactions to the address which is configured in the `spammer` section of the `myHome/0/proxi.yaml`.

 The spammer is configured to wait until certain finality of the transactions.
-It may take 3 slots (30 seconds).
+It may take 3 slots (30 seconds) for each round.
 So, with one spammer you will not achieve high TPS.
-In order to achieve say 100 TPS, one will need 100 users spamming.
+In order to achieve say 100 TPS, one will need some 100 users spamming.

 Good luck!